berkkirtay/PasswordManager/README.md

 - You can change the encryption algorithm on client or can use another client.

-- The server has 4 http request handlers:
+- The server has 5 http request handlers:

+   - /addcredential
-   - /importNewContainer
+   - /getallcredentials
-   - /addCredential
+   - /deletecredential
-   - /getAllCredentials
+   - /updatecredential
    - /reset

    With the given handlers, we can import a container that consists several passwords or a signle credential.
-We can also fetch or reset all the password data that corresponds to our user token on the server.
+We can also fetch or reset or update password data that corresponds to our user token on the server.

 - Server saves all the data fields in a database, I hardcoded schemas in CredentialsDB.cs file, so even if the tables don't exist, server will generate them.
 - Additionally, server saves the credential data in a json file, so you may want to check it out in Password Manager Server folder.